edgedb/edgedb-python/docs/api/asyncio_con.rst

             If the results of *query* are desired, :py:meth:`query` or :py:meth:`query_one` should be used instead.

-    .. py:method:: retry()
+    .. py:method:: retrying_transaction()

         Open a retryable transaction loop.

         This is the preferred method of initiating and running a database transaction in a robust fashion.
-The ``retry()`` transaction loop will attempt to re-execute the transaction loop body if a transient error occurs, such as a network error or a transaction serialization error.
+The ``retrying_transaction()`` transaction loop will attempt to re-execute the transaction loop body if a transient error occurs, such as a network error or a transaction serialization error.

         Returns an instance of :py:class:`AsyncIORetry`.